dotnetcore/CAP/docs/content/user-guide/en/cap/messaging.md

 In version 3.0+, we reconstructed the message structure.
 We used the Header in the message protocol in the message queue to transmit some additional information, so that we can do it in the Body without modifying or packaging the user’s original The message data format and content are sent.

-This approach is reasonable.
-It helps to better integrate in heterogeneous systems.
-Compared with previous versions, users do not need to know the message structure used inside CAP to complete the integration work.
+This approach facilitates better integration with heterogeneous systems.
+Compared to previous versions, users no longer need to understand the internal message structure used by CAP to complete integration tasks.

 Now we divide the message into Header and Body for transmission.